NAME

 An additional directory containing default options files can be specified

-.
+with --default-options.
 Its configuration files are

 loaded after the home directory.